Left Continue shopping

 Legal issues

-You will need to file deeds or leases for your group’s space, licensing agreements, proof that your group is a registered not-for-profit organisation, and other legal papers that might be crucial at a later date.
+You will need to file leases for your group’s space, licensing agreements, proof that your group is a registered not-for-profit organisation, and other legal papers that might be crucial at a later date.

 Meeting minutes